Introduction to ASP.NET Web Forms

 ASP.NET Web Forms is a part of the ASP.NET web application framework and is included with Visual Studio.
-It is one of the three different programming models you can use to create ASP.NET web applications, the others being ASP.NET MVC and ASP.NET Web Pages, and ASP.NET Single Page Applications.
+It is one of the four programming models you can use to create ASP.NET web applications, the others are ASP.NET MVC, ASP.NET Web Pages, and ASP.NET Single Page Applications.

-Web Forms are pages that your users request through their browser and that form the user interface (UI) that give your web applications their look and feel.
-These pages are written using a combination of HTML, server controls, and server code.
-When users request a page, it is compiled and executed on the server, and then it generates the HTML markup that the browser can render.
+Web Forms are pages that your users request using their browser.
+These pages can be written using a combination of HTML, client-script, server controls, and server code.
+When users request a page, it is compiled and executed on the server by the framework, and then the framework generates the HTML markup that the browser can render.
 An ASP.NET Web Forms page presents information to the user in any browser or client device.

-Using Visual Studio, you can create ASP.NET Web Forms using a powerful IDE.
-For example, this lets you drag and drop server controls to lay out your Web Forms page.
-You can then easily set properties, methods, and events for controls or for the page iteself.
-These properties, methods, and events are used to define the page's behavior, look and feel, and so on.
+Using Visual Studio, you can create ASP.NET Web Forms.
+The Visual Studio Integrated Development Environment (IDE) lets you drag and drop server controls to lay out your Web Forms page.
+You can then easily set properties, methods, and events for controls on the page or for the page iteself.
+These properties, methods, and events are used to define the web page's behavior, look and feel, and so on.
 To write server code to handle the logic for the page, you can use a .NET language like Visual Basic or C#.

 ASP.NET Web Forms offer: